Zoo intern killed by lion 'died following her passion,' family says

 Sheriff's deputies shot and killed the lion so that they could retrieve Black after several attempts to tranquilize the animal were not successful.

-North Carolina's chapter of the Humane Society of the United States identified the lion as Matthai, one of the zoo's more than a dozen lions.
+The Conservators Center identified the lion as Matthai, one of the more than dozen lions at the zoo.

 In a profile of Matthai, which has since been taken down from the Conservators Center website, he is described as shy and "a little nervous by nature."
 A spokesperson said the lion was born at the zoo and was 14 years old.